How to Become a Speech Therapist in Georgia

 Foundational Undergraduate Courses

-Many speech-language pathologists hold bachelor’s degrees in Communicative Sciences and Disorders, though this isn’t an absolute requirement to be accepted into an SLP graduate program.
+Why only 36 graduate course hours?
+Well, many speech-language pathologists hold bachelor’s degrees in Communicative Sciences and Disorders, which can account for the other coursework.
+This isn’t an absolute requirement to be accepted into an SLP graduate program, however.

-Candidates accepted into a master’s program with an undergraduate degree in a major other than Communicative Sciences and Disorders would typically need to take additional foundational coursework through the school to meet prerequisite requirements before transitioning to graduate-level coursework.
+If you do hold a different undergraduate major, though, you’ll probably need to take additional foundational coursework through the school to meet prerequisite requirements before transitioning to graduate-level coursework.
+Many SLP master’s programs come with this option, however.

 Graduate Courses and Clinical Practicum